What should you wear to your Engagement Session?

-Engagement Session are sometimes the first time the couple gets to work with their photographer, a chance to get to know each others style and personalities.
+Engagement Sessions are sometimes the first time the couple gets to work with their photographer, a chance to get to know each other’s style and personalities.
 Sometimes it’s the first time they have had professional photos taken together, or at all since High School.
 Engagement Sessions are the beginning of your story as a couple, the big renouncement to the world that you are getting married.
-At the beginning of the session is where everyone’s nerves are noticeable, everyone hates being in front of the camera.
-We are very aware of our hands and limbs, we don’t know where to put them or how to stand.
-But, by the middle of the session we are dancing like fools and laughing till we cry.
-Most sessions will end with great conversation over a cold glass of beer, leav as ne friends.
+At the beginning of the session is where everyone’s nerves are noticeable.
+Everyone hates being in front of the camera.
+We are very aware of our hands and limbs, and we don’t know where to put them or how to stand.
+But, by the middle of the session, we are dancing like fools and laughing till we cry.
+Most sessions will end with great conversation over a cold glass of beer, leave as new friends.

 My suggestions on what to wear:

-- Choose comfortable clothes: If you’re not comfortable, it will be noticeable in the pictures.
+- If you’re not comfortable, it will be noticeable in the pictures.
 Also, wear comfortable shoes if your location will include a lot of walking.
 But don’t wear tennis shoes!
 More like choose to wear cute flats or boots with a low heel rather than 5-inch heels.
 Keep in mind you can always change!

 - Make sure your clothes look like “you” and fit your personality.
-I like to showcase who you are as a person and a couple, don’t find clothes that look good in others photos – be true to who you are.
+I like to showcase who you are as a person and a couple, don’t find clothes that look good in other’s photos – be true to who you are.

-- Coordinate your clothing with each other: Wear clothes that are the same level of “dressiness.” and wear similar shades that compliment each other.
+- Wear clothes that are the same level of “dressiness.”
+Wear similar shades that complement each other.
 Choose clothes that look best on you.
 Do not do matchy-matchy – but complimentary.
 Stay away from highlighter colors, crazy patterns, and big words on the front.

 - If you are taking pictures in a field or the mountains, consider clothes with more natural colors.
 And if you are taking pictures in a downtown area, you might consider more urban clothes with bolder colors and style.

 - For example, if you have light skin, white clothing can wash out your complexion in photographs.
-Don’t hesitate to take photos before the big day – see what they might look like against your skin tone and how they look on camera.
+So don’t hesitate to take photos before the big day – see what they might look like against your skin tone and how they look on camera.

 Check out our PINTEREST board for more inspiration on what to wear:

 - If you have certain body parts that you dislike or are uncomfortable about, don’t wear clothing that accents them.
 For example, if you do not like your arms, do not wear sleeveless tops or strapless dresses (this also applies to wedding gowns!).
-If you do not like your legs, do not wear a short skirt or a short dress – if you would like to wear shorter skirts or dresses but hate your legs, wear leggings!
-A girls best friend!
+Likewise, if you do not like your legs, do not wear a short skirt or a short dress – if you would like to wear shorter skirts or dresses but don’t want to show too much leg, wear leggings!
+A girl’s best friend!
 Darker colors such as navy blue or black also look great and provide a slimming effect – I use this trick ALL the time!

-- Major changes with your hair and makeup: You want your engagement photos to reflect who you really are, and you want to be comfortable in your own skin.
-I suggest getting your make up trial for your wedding day the day of your engagement session, this will help you see how it will photograph and last for your wedding day.
+- You want your engagement photos to reflect who you really are, and you want to be comfortable in your own skin.
+I suggest getting your makeup trial for your wedding day the day of your engagement session, and this will help you see how it will photograph and last for your wedding day.
 Again, do not hesitate to take a few photos to see how you will look on camera.

-- When picking a shirt underneath your dress shirt, pick one that has a nice collar, and not a yellow ring or discolored.
+- When picking a shirt underneath your dress shirt, pick one with a nice collar and not a yellow ring or discolored.
 Accenting colors always look nice, and white will help reflect light.

 - For guys, it’s usually better to wear a belt if you are wearing a nice button-up shirt.
 Sometimes, if un-tucked shirts are too big or too wide, they don’t look good and are “boxy.”
 Fitted shirts and jackets look much better than wide boxy ones.
-Don’t be afraid to purchase as shirt and return it after the session.
+Don’t be afraid to purchase a shirt and return it after the session.

-- When choosing a location keep in mind where the sun sets – most sessions will take place around dusk.
-Sometimes areas lose light earlier and you don’t want your session cut short or rushed due to lighting.
-Also, locations should mean something to you both, if you love the outdoors pick someone where it can be photographed to showcase this.
+- When choosing a location, keep in mind where the sunsets – most sessions will take place around dusk.
+Sometimes areas lose light earlier, and you don’t want your session cut short or rushed due to lighting.
+Also, locations should mean something to you both.
+If you love the outdoors, pick someone where it can be photographed to showcase this.
 Make sure these locations are not private property, and if they are to ask permission and get proper permits.

 - Make sure to bring 4-5 outfits.
 This doesn’t mean that you have to wear them all – I usually only have couples wear 2-3 outfits.
-But sometimes you may get dirty or wet and need to change during the session.
+But sometimes, you may get dirty or wet and need to change during the session.
 Extra shoes are a must!
-Also, make up and lip gloss/chapstick to ensure your lips and face look fresh.
+Also, makeup and lip gloss/chapstick to ensure your lips and face look fresh.

 - Be prepared to have a ton of fun – we will dance and laugh till you cry!

-Engagement photos are going to be used for albums, gifts, save the dates and framed and hung around your house for years to come.
+Engagement photos are going to be used for albums, gifts, save the dates, and framed and hung around your house for years to come.
 Think about how you want to feel when you look at these photos 5-10 years from now.
-You don’t want to look too trendy, classic colors and style are ones that will make you happy when you look back.
-The most important things are – be yourself, be comfortable and be prepared for anything.
+You don’t want to look too trendy.
+Classic colors and styles will make you happy when you look back.
+The most important things are – be yourself, be comfortable, and be prepared for anything.